Menu

 ReviewersEvery AI in your hive reviews the document each round — reading it in full and submitting specific numbered suggestions.

 BuilderThe Builder both reviews and builds.
 In a full round it reads all reviewer suggestions and rewrites the document.
 Between rounds it also acts as your handyman — give it a directive in the Notes drawer ("rewrite the first paragraph", "stop saying 'refine'") and click Send to Builder to make a targeted change without running the full hive.
 Then Smoke the Hive to see if the reviewers agree.
 The Builder uses significantly more tokens than reviewers and should have a paid API key.
-DeepSeek is the best value.
+DeepSeek is the best value, though it's the slowest responder so expect longer rounds.
 If a round fails with a missing output structure error, try switching to ChatGPT or Gemini.

 Status indicatorsIdle → Reviewing → Done → Building.
 Each AI shows its current status live during a round.